sarsamurmu/reboost/docs/configurations.md

 Type: `boolean | object`\
 Default: `false`

-Automatically opens the content server URL in browser when ready.
+Automatically opens the content server URL in a browser when ready.
 If set to `true`, opens the URL in your default browser.
 You can also use an `object` for more configurations.
 The `object` accepts all [`open`](https://www.npmjs.com/package/open) options.